peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

     *   **Output:** `data/sources/adb_raw_export.txt`, a clean, complete source file.

-**Stage 2: Scoring, Validation, and Filtering (Automated)** These two scripts can be run in parallel after `fetch_adb_data.py` is complete.
+**Stage 2: Scoring, Validation, and Filtering (Automated)** These scripts form a sequential pipeline that progressively refines the subject list.
-2.  **Scoring (`generate_eminence_scores.py`):** This script processes the raw export, groups subjects into batches, and uses a powerful LLM with a highly calibrated prompt to generate an eminence score for each individual.
-The script is resumable and produces a rank-ordered list of all subjects.
-3.  **Validation (`validate_adb_data.py`):** This script audits the raw data against live Wikipedia.
+2.  **Validation (`validate_adb_data.py`):** This script audits the raw data against live Wikipedia.
 It intelligently identifies "Research" (non-person) entries and validates "Person" entries by checking for a Wikipedia page and a death date.
 A status of `OK` is reserved for fully validated `Person` entries.
     > **A Note on Validation Logic**<br>
     > (Validation logic description remains the same)
+3.  **Eminence Scoring (`generate_eminence_scores.py`):** This script processes the raw export, groups subjects into batches, and uses a powerful LLM with a highly calibrated prompt to generate an eminence score for each individual.
+The script is resumable and produces a rank-ordered list of all subjects.
+4.  **OCEAN Scoring & Cutoff (`generate_ocean_scores.py`):** This is the key script for determining the final dataset size.
+It processes subjects in order of eminence, generates OCEAN scores, and uses a robust "M of N" rule to stop automatically when personality diversity (measured by variance) shows a sustained drop.
+The final count of subjects in its output file, `ocean_scores.csv`, is the definitive number for the experiment.
-4.  **Filtering (`filter_adb_candidates.py`):** This script takes the raw data, the validation report, and the new `eminence_scores.csv` as input.
-It filters candidates based on `Status='OK'`, birth year, and birth time, then selects the top 5,000 subjects based on eminence rank.
+5.  **Filtering (`filter_adb_candidates.py`):** This script takes the raw data and the validation report, performs an initial filtering for data quality, and then selects only those candidates who are present in the final `ocean_scores.csv` file.

 **Stage 3: Bridging the Manual Gap with an Encoding Strategy** (This section remains the same, but steps are renumbered)